JeffMcClintock/VST3_MIDI_extension/README.md

 The VST MIDI UMP extension allows a VST3 plugin to receive MIDI events.

-Both MIDI 1.0 or MIDI 2.0 protocol is supported (the plugin can choose).
+Both the MIDI 1.0 or MIDI 2.0 protocol is supported (the plugin can choose).

 ## Credits
 Based on the VST3 SDK provided by Steinberg Media Technologies.